Vienna Symphony: History

-In October 2011, Philippe Jordan was named the VSO's next chief conductor, effective with the 2014–2015 season, with an initial contract of 5 years In December 2016, the orchestra announced the extension of Jordan's contract as chief conductor through the 2020–2021 season.
+In October 2011, Philippe Jordan was named the orchestra's next chief conductor, effective with the 2014–2015 season, with an initial contract of 5 years In December 2016, the orchestra announced the extension of Jordan's contract as chief conductor through the 2020–2021 season.
 The orchestra has begun its first CD commercial cycle of recording of the Beethoven symphonies with Jordan.
 Jordan concluded his tenure as chief conductor at the close of the 2020–2021 season.

-Andrés Orozco-Estrada first guest-conducted the VSO in 2006.
-In March 2018, the VSO announced the appointment of Orozco-Estrada as its next chief conductor, effective with the 2021–2022 season, with an initial contract of 5 years.
-He is scheduled to take the title of chief conductor designate in the 2020–2021 season.
-Following a report that the orchestra had planned not to extend his initial contract, Orozco-Estrada resigned as chief conductor on 12 April 2022, with immediate effect.
+Andrés Orozco-Estrada first guest-conducted the orchestra in 2006.
+In March 2018, the orchestra announced the appointment of Orozco-Estrada as its next chief conductor, effective with the 2021–2022 season, with an initial contract of 5 years.
+He took the title of chief conductor designate for the 2020–2021 season.
+Following reports that the orchestra had planned not to extend his initial contract and conflicts with upper-level management, Orozco-Estrada resigned as chief conductor on 12 April 2022, with immediate effect.

+Marie Jacquot first guest-conducted the orchestra in 2020.
+In March 2023, the orchestra announced the appointment of Jacquot as its next principal guest conductor (Erste Gastdirigentin), the first female conductor to be named to the post, effective with the 2023–2024 season.
+In June 2023, the orchestra announced the appointment of Petr Popelka as its next chief conductor, effective with the 2024–2025 season, with an initial contract of five seasons.